Peasants' revolt in Palestine

-The Peasants' Revolt was a rebellion against Egyptian conscription and taxation policies in Palestine.
-While rebel ranks consisted mostly of the local peasantry, urban notables and Bedouin tribes also formed an integral part of the revolt, which was a collective reaction to Egypt's gradual elimination of the unofficial rights and privileges previously enjoyed by the various classes of society in the Levant under Ottoman rule.
+The Palastinian Peasants' Revolt was a rebellion by the Palestinian people against Egyptian conscription and taxation policies in Palestine between May and August 1834.
+While rebel ranks consisted mostly of the local peasantry, urban notables and Bedouin tribes also formed an integral part of the revolt.
+This was a collective reaction to Egypt's gradual elimination of the unofficial rights and privileges previously enjoyed by the various classes of society in the Levant under Ottoman rule.

 As part of Muhammad Ali's modernization policies, Ibrahim Pasha, the Egyptian governor of the Levant, issued conscription orders for a fifth of all Muslim males of fighting age.
 Encouraged by rural sheikh Qasim al-Ahmad, the urban notables of Nablus, Hebron and the Jerusalem-Jaffa area did not carry out Ibrahim Pasha's orders to conscript, disarm and tax the local peasantry.
 The religious notables of Safad followed suit.
 Qasim and other local leaders rallied their kinsmen and revolted against the authorities in May 1834, taking control of several towns.
 While the core of the fighting was in the central mountain regions of Palestine, the revolt also spread to the Galilee, Gaza and parts of Transjordan.
 Jerusalem was briefly captured by the rebels and plundered.
 Faced with the superior firepower and organization of Ibrahim Pasha's troops, the rebels were defeated in Jabal Nablus, Jerusalem and the coastal plain before their final defeat in Hebron, which was leveled.
 Afterward, Ibrahim Pasha's troops pursued and captured Qasim in al-Karak, which was also leveled.

 By the 20th century, the revolt was largely absent in the Palestinian collective memory, from which "the humiliating and traumatic events" were "conveniently erased", according to Israeli historian Baruch Kimmerling.
-However, Kimmerling and Joel S. Migdal state that the revolt was a formative event for the Palestinian sense of nationhood in that it brought together disparate groups against a common enemy.
+Kimmerling and Joel S. Migdal state that the revolt was a formative event for the Palestinian sense of nationhood in that it brought together disparate groups against a common enemy.
 Moreover, they asserted that these groups reemerged later to constitute the Palestinian people.
 The revolt represented a moment of political unity in Palestine.
 The goal of the rebels was to expel the Egyptian army and reinstate Ottoman rule to restore the Ottoman standards that defined the relationship between the government and the governed.
 These standards were made up of the religious laws, administrative codes and local norms and traditions that were disrupted by Egyptian reforms.